 Loo Academy

-shower low water pressure
+low shower pressure

 What Causes Low Water Pressure in the Shower?

-1. Blocked Shower Head
+1. Blocked Showerhead

-2. Mineral deposits
+2. Mineral Deposits

 If you live in an older house, there is a possibility that you have outdated plumbing systems.